C2SM/c2sm.github.io/docs/models/cosmo.md

     - C2SM's support for COSMO is scheduled to stop end of 2024

 ## Access
-In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organisation, please contact [C2SM Support](mailto:support@c2sm.ethz.ch).
+In order to get access to the [COSMO repository :material-open-in-new:](https://github.com/C2SM-RCM/cosmo){:target="_blank"} hosted on the C2SM-RCM GitHub organisation, please contact [C2SM Support](mailto:support@c2sm.ethz.ch).

 Once you have access, clone the repository from GitHub using the SSH protocol:
 ```
 git clone git@github.com:C2SM-RCM/cosmo.git
 ```
-If you do not already have an SSH key set up for GitHub but would like to do so, follow the [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+If you do not already have an SSH key set up for GitHub but would like to do so, follow the [instructions :material-open-in-new:](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent){:target="_blank"}.

 ## Configure and compile
-For configuring and building COSMO with Spack, please refer to the official spack-c2sm documentation, which provides instructions for [setting up a Spack instance](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin) and [installing COSMO](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#cosmo) on Piz Daint.
+For configuring and building COSMO with Spack, please refer to the official spack-c2sm documentation, which provides instructions for [setting up a Spack instance :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin){:target="_blank"} and [installing COSMO :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#cosmo){:target="_blank"} on Piz Daint.

 ## Related tools
 In the [Tools](../tools/index.md) section, you will find relevant tools for working with COSMO: